Returns and Forms Applicable for Senior Citizens and Super Senior Citizens for AY 2025-26

 Relief from payment of Advance Tax

 As per Section 208, every person whose estimated tax liability for the year is ₹ 10,000 or more, shall pay his tax in advance, in the form of Advance Tax.
 But, Section 207 gives relief from payment of Advance Tax to a Resident Senior Citizen.
 Thus, a Resident Senior Citizen, not having any Income from Business or Profession, is not liable to pay Advance Tax.
+So, 234B and 234C are not applicable for senior and super senior citizen filing ITR 1 and ITR 2.

 Income tax deduction on interest on bank deposits